Non-semisimple link and manifold invariants for symplectic fermions: Invariants of closed 3-manifolds

 A finite tensor category is called \emph{unimodular} if the projective cover $\projCover{\tensUnit}$ of the tensor unit is self-dual, or equivalently if the Hom-space $\tensUnit \to \projCover{\tensUnit}$ is one-dimensional (rather than zero-dimensional).

 Let $\cat$ be a unimodular braided finite tensor category.
-Then $\coend$ admits a \emph{two-sided integral} with trivial object of integrals.
+Then $\coend$ admits a \emph{two-sided integral} and a \emph{two-sided cointegral} with trivial object of integrals, see e.g.\ \cite[Sec.\,4.2.3]{KerlerLyubashenko} for Hopf algebra (co)integrals in general braided categories.
 This means there is a unique (up to scalar) non-zero morphism $\intLyu \in \cat( \tensUnit, \coend )$ satisfying